 I am a Christian theologian of the evangelical Baptist persuasion.
 I am also a proud Arminian!
 And I’m influenced by Pietism.
 Minnesota is my home state and I have lived in Iowa, South Dakota, Oklahoma, Germany and now Texas.
-My current professional status since 1999 is Professor of Theology at George W. Truett Theological Seminary of Baylor University.
+My current professional status since 1999 is Foy Valentine Professor of Christian Theology of Ethics at George W. Truett Theological Seminary of Baylor University.
 Before joining the Baylor community I taught at Bethel College (now Bethel University) in St. Paul, Minnesota.
 My alma mater is Rice University (Ph.D. in Religious Studies).
 I graduated from North American Baptist Seminary (now Sioux Falls Seminary).
 During the mid-1990s I served as editor of Christian Scholar’s Review and have been a contributing editor of Christianity Today for several years.
 My articles have appeared in those publications as well as in Christian Century, Theology Today, Dialog, Scottish Journal of Theology and many other religious and theological periodicals.
 Among my published works are: 20th Century Theology (co-authored with the late Stanley J. Grenz), The Story of Christian Theology (winner of the Gold Medallion Award from the Evangelical Christian Publishers Association), The Westminster Handbook to Evangelical Theology, Arminian Theology: Myths and Realities and Reformed and Always Reforming: The Postconservative Approach to Evangelical Theology.
 My book Against Calvinism: Rescuing God’s Reputation from Radical Reformed Theology will be published by Zondervan in 2011.
 My home is in Waco, Texas where my wife and I are members of Calvary Baptist Church, a congregation of the Cooperative Baptist Fellowship.
 I’m the proud dad of two daughters and equally proud grandfather of a beautiful granddaughter.
 I enjoy traveling, reading (theology, philosophy and historical novels) and working out (I try my best to keep my getting-older body in shape!).